mailgun/documentation/source/api-sending.rst

  ===========    ======    ============================================================================================================
  Parameter      Type      Description
  ===========    ======    ============================================================================================================
- recipient      string    recipient of the message. sender         string    sender of the message as reported by SMTP MAIL FROM. from           string    sender of the message as reported by ``From`` message header, for example "Bob <bob@example.com>". subject        string    subject string.
+ recipients     string    recipient of the message. sender         string    sender of the message as reported by SMTP MAIL FROM. from           string    sender of the message as reported by ``From`` message header, for example "Bob <bob@example.com>". subject        string    subject string.